DunlapCoddingPC/pyUSPTO/README.md

 A Python client library for interacting with the USPTO APIs.

 This package provides clients for interacting with both the USPTO Bulk Data API and the USPTO Patent Data API.
-It features comprehensive type hints and docstrings for improved developer experience.

 ## Quick Start